“Those who make peaceful revolution impossible, make violent revolution inevitable.”

 There are those among us who believe that slavery is immoral.
 That it is a sin.
 There are those among us who believe that slavery is so repugnant to our sense of right and wrong that it was, and remains worth it to sacrifice upon the altar of freedom, hundreds of thousands of lives in the cause of justice.

 Unless you’re Chinese, or Mexican, or Palestinian, or running from violence in Central and South America or the devastation in Africa caused by the Invisible Hand of the Market, or unlucky enough to be the wrong gender, in the wrong place at the wrong time.
+Or until your number comes up again and goons with tiki torches start reaching back into the Gestapo hymnals about how, Jews shall not replace us.

 In that sense American foreign policy is revealed to be at its core – someone has to pick the cotton.
 And there’s a lot of people in China.